 And that’s why I am saying, thank you.

-So the Whiskey Army is going into hibernation.
-But I, Soak Line, will still be on TikTok making moonshine, talking about whiskey, and maybe some new stuff.
+Soak Line will still be on TikTok making moonshine, talking about whiskey, and maybe some new stuff.

 And if you have read this far you deserve to know, the Whiskey Army is coming back!
 The concept will be different but it will be built around one thing – community.
 So stay tuned.